tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasResponseResult

 - Name: bdqffdq:hasResponseResult
-- Definition: The bdqffdq:ResponseResult object asserted by a bdqffdq:Assertion.
+- Definition: The bdqffdq:ResponseResult object asserted by a bdqffdq:Response.
 - SubClass Of: reportProperty

 ********************